 Traders also use premarket trading to try to get ahead of market reactions to breaking news.
 Overseas events, political instability, and other factors can affect markets or individual securities.

 For instance, a corporation may release an earnings announcement after the market closes.
 If the earnings news is considerably different from expectations, this could cause the stock to rise or fall the next trading day.
 A premarket trader might attempt to buy or sell early before the retail market can react to the news.

 Other events that might trigger premarket interest could include a court ruling in a lawsuit or a change in regulations.
 If an influential analyst downgrades or upgrades a stock, that also can encourage premarket traders.

 There isn’t much benefit to trading before 8 a.m.
 EST, but even trading at that hour can be risky.
-Trading may increase at that hour, but news and even rumor can broaden the gap between bid and ask prices for stocks.
+Trading may increase during that time, but news and even rumor can broaden the gap between bid and ask prices for stocks.

-Prices can be far more volatile than usual in premarket trading.
-Limited volume can make prices rise and fall more rapidly and steeply than usual.
-Traders used to more moderate trading could take significant losses from rapid premarket price changes
+You should keep in mind that prices can be far more volatile than usual in premarket trading.
+Limited volume can make them rise and fall more rapidly and steeply than usual.
+And traders used to more moderate trading could take significant losses from rapid premarket price changes.

 Even worse, prices of stocks traded during premarket hours may not reflect those shares’ prices during regular hours.
 Premarket trends can be deceptive.
 Even when stock prices appear to be rising during before-hours trading, they may drop sharply at the opening bell.

 Since fewer trades occur in premarket trading, it could be tough to find a buyer or seller.
 This makes executing trades and determining prices difficult.